-14.12 If the worker has been offered, but refused, additional or alternative medical treatment which the assessor considers is likely to improve the worker's condition, the assessor must evaluate the current condition, without consideration for potential changes associated with the proposed treatment.
-The assessor must note the potential for improvement in the worker's condition in the assessment report, and the reason for refusal by the worker, but must not adjust the degree of impairment on the basis of the worker's decision (refer paragraph 1.31).
+14.9 If the worker has been offered, but refused, additional or alternative medical treatment which the assessor considers is likely to improve the worker's condition, the assessor should evaluate the current condition, without consideration for potential changes associated with the proposed treatment.
+The assessor may note the potential for improvement in the worker's condition in the evaluation report, and the reason for refusal by the worker, but should not adjust the degree of impairment on the basis of the worker's decision (chapter 1, Permanent impairment - maximum medical improvement).